 Central bank policy divergence should lead to higher market volatility and more dispersion among assets, which may create a more fertile environment for macro strategies.
-While narrowly led equity markets have proven difficult for equity-oriented alternative strategies, we favor higher beta options in that space until individual stock selection is better rewarded.
+Since narrowly led equity markets have proven difficult for equity-oriented alternative strategies, we favor higher beta options in that space until individual stock selection is better rewarded.
+On commodities, technical weakness and the strong U.S. dollar keep us cautious, although industrial metals have bucked the trend as a copper rebound has driven a technical upgrade.